Hidde Jurjus: De Graafschap (loan)

+KFC Uerdingen 05

 On 27 August 2020, he signed a two-year contract with the German club KFC Uerdingen 05.

+Back to De Graafschap

 Jurjus returned to De Graafschap on 4 June 2021, signing a two-year contract with his childhood club.

+FC Groningen

+In June 2023, Jurjus signed for recently relegated Eerste Divisie club Groningen on a two-year contract with the option for a further year.